leon4rd/test/README.md

-## Where does batman go to the bathroom?
-The batroom.
+## What did the scarf say to the hat?
+You go on ahead, I am going to hang around a bit longer.